-Expert groups and evidence indicate that getting the influenza vaccine will not increase your risk of COVID-19 illness.
+Expert groups and evidence show that getting the influenza vaccine will not increase your risk of COVID-19 illness.
+Learn about delivering influenza vaccine during COVID-19.

 Each year, the Ministry of Health provides publicly funded influenza vaccine through the Universal Influenza Immunization Program.